AdobeDocs/marketo-measure.en/help/bi-report-templates/marketo-measure-report-template-power-bi.md

 ### Renamed Segments {#renamed-segments}

-Since segment names are customizable, they have generic column names in the Snowflake data warehouse.
-BIZ_SEGMENT_NAMES is a mapping table which lists the generic segment name and its mapped customized segment name, defined in the segment section in the Marketo Measure UI.
+Since segment names are customizable, they have generic column names in the Snowflake data warehouse. [!DNL BIZ_SEGMENT_NAMES] is a mapping table which lists the generic segment name and its mapped customized segment name, defined in the segment section in the Marketo Measure UI.
 The Segment Name table is used to rename the segment columns in the Lead Touchpoint and Attribution Touchpoint tables.
 If no customized segment exists, the generic segment name remains.

 ![](assets/marketo-measure-report-template-power-bi-7.png)

 ### Case Sensitive ID Conversion {#case-sensitive-id-conversion}

 Marketo Measure data has a couple tables where the primary key (ID) values are case sensitive, namely Touchpoint and Campaign.
 The data engine that drives the Power BI modeling layer is case insensitive, thus resulting in "duplicate" id values.
 To preserve the case sensitivity of these key values, we've implemented transformation steps which attach invisible characters to lower case characters, preserving the uniqueness of the ID when evaluated in the data engine layer.
-More details about the issue and the detailed steps on the method we've employed can be found [here](https://blog.crossjoin.co.uk/2019
+More details about the issue and the detailed steps on the method we've employed can be found [here] (https://blog.crossjoin.co.uk/2019
 /10/06/power-bi-and-case-sensitivity/){target="_blank"}.
 These case sensitive ID values are labeled as "Join IDs" and are used as join keys in the relationship layer.
 We've hidden the Join IDs from the reporting layer, keeping the original ID values visible for use in reporting, since the invisible characters can interfere with cut
 /paste functions and filtering.